 The Company also maintains an allowance on unfunded revolver and delayed draw term loan commitments.
-At December 31, 2022 and 2021, an allowance of \$422,834 and \$478,618, respectively, was recorded relating to these commitments.
-This amount is recorded as a component of other liabilities on the Company's consolidated balance sheets with changes recorded in the provision for loan losses on the Company's consolidated statements of operations.
-The methodology for determining the allowance for unfunded revolver and delayed draw term loan commitments is consistent with the methodology used for determining the allowance for loan losses, with the exception that only the portion of the outstanding commitment expected to be drawn is applied against the unfunded commitments.
+At December 31, 2023 and 2022, an allowance of \$516,768 and \$422,834, respectively, was recorded relating to these commitments.
+This amount is recorded as a component of other liabilities on the Company's consolidated balance sheets with changes recorded in the provision for credit losses on the Company's consolidated statements of operations.
+The methodology for determining the allowance for unfunded revolver and delayed draw term loan commitments is consistent with the methodology used for determining the allowance for credit losses, with the exception that only the portion of the outstanding commitment expected to be drawn is applied against the unfunded commitments.